What to Expect at Your Emergency Visit

 Estimates and Payment

 You are a partner in your pet’s medical treatment.
 Part of that partnership includes a financial responsibility that accompanies the treatment plan.
 We work hard to keep you informed of the charges and are happy to answer any questions you have related to billing.
-We accept cash, checks, Visa, MasterCard, Discover, American Express, Payment Banc, and Care Credit.
+We accept cash, Visa, MasterCard, Discover, American Express, Care Credit, Scratch Pay, Cashier’s Checks, or Money Orders (no personal checks accepted).
 For additional information on CareCredit or to get pre-approved, visit their website.
 Payment is due at the time of service.

 If your pet needs to stay with us overnight, or for the weekend, we will be happy to show you the accommodations once your pet gets settled.
 During your pets stay we provide fresh comfortable bedding along with food and water as medically appropriate.
 We monitor temperature and provide blankets or fans to keep your pet comfortable.